-4.1 Money in the Production Function
+4.1 Money in the production function

-Suppose the Allais-Baumol-Tobin type of money demand is exerted by firms rather than households so that real money balances become a factor of production.
+Suppose the Allais-Baumol-Tobin type of money demand is exerted by firms rather than households, so that real money balances become a factor of production.

-A simple formulation of the production function could be
+A simple formulation of the production function could be:

-(4) $$Y = f(K,L) - T[M, f(K,L)],$$
+$$Y = f(K, L) - T[M, f(K, L)]$$ (4)

-where f(K,L) is the usual production function with capital and labor as arguments and T is the cost of trips to the bank in terms of absorbing labor and capital which otherwise could have been used for production.
-A profit maximizing firm will, as before, choose its money balances so as to equate the marginal benefit from money holding, in terms of reducing the cost of the trips to the bank, to the nominal rate of interest:
+where f(K, L) is the usual production function with capital and labour as arguments, and T is the cost of trips to the bank in terms of absorbing labour and capital which otherwise could have been used for production.
+A profit-maximizing firm will, as before, choose its money balances to equate the marginal benefit from money holding, in terms of reducing the cost of the trips to the bank, to the nominal rate of interest: